-12. . (a) Write a C program to find the area of a triangle given th he length of three sides of the triangle.
-7

-(b) Write a C program to find the Area and Circumference of a Circle given the radius of the circle.
-7

-- 13. (a) Write a C program to find the transpose of a matrix. - (b) Write a C program to sort an array of numbers using bubble sort

-14. (a) Write a C program to find the sum of first and last digit of a number.7(b) Write a C program to print all the prime numbers between 100 to 200.7

-- 15. (a) Explain any 4 string handling functions in C programming.
-7
+12. (a) Write a C program to find the area of a triangle given the length of three sides of the triangle.
+7 (b) Write a C program to find the Area and Circumference of a Circle given the radius of the circle.
+7 13. (a) Write a C program to find the transpose of a matrix.
+7 (b) Write a C program to sort an array of numbers using bubble sort 7 OR 14. (a) Write a C program to find the sum of first and last digit of a number.
+7 (b) Write a C program to print all the prime numbers between 100 to 200.
+7 15. (a) Explain any 4 string handling functions in C programming. (b) Write a C program to reverse a string without using string handling functions.
+7 OR 16. (a) What is the purpose of function declaration and function definition and function call?
+With examples illustrate their syntax 7 (b) What is recursion?

-(b) UV in C

-7

-- (b) Write a C program to reverse a string without using string handling functions.
-7

-- 16. (a) What is the purpose of function declaration and function definition and function call?
-With examples illustrate their syntax 7 - (b) What is recursion?
 Write a C program to display Fibonacci series using recursive function.
-7 - 17. (a) Write a C program to: - i.
-Create a structure with fields: Name, Address, Date of Birth. - ii.
-Read the above details for five students from user and display the details. - (b) Differentiate between array of pointers and pointer to an array.
-7

-18. (a) What are the different dynamic memory allocation functions available in C l an- guage.
+17. (a) Write a C program to: 7 i.
+Create a structure with fields: Name, Address, Date of Birth. ii.
+Read the above details for five students from user and display the details. (b) Differentiate between array of pointers and pointer to an array 7 OR 18. (a) What are the different dynamic memory allocation functions available in C language.
 7 (b) Write a C program to reverse a string using pointers.
 7 19. (a) What are different storage classes in C?
 Give examples for each 7 (b) Explain any 5 file handling functions in C?
-7

-20. (a) Write a C program to count number of lines in a text file.
-7 (b) Write a C program to read a text file and replace all vowels in the text file with $\operatorname{ith}$ character 'x' and write it to another file 7
+7 OR 20. (a) Write a C program to count number of lines in a text file.
+7 (b) Write a C program to read a text file and replace all vowels in the text file with

-B24PH1T01A ENGINEERING PHYSICS (A) Т Р S CREDIT YEAR OF INTRODUCTION 2 1 0 2 3 2024
+B24PH1T01A ENGINEERING PHYSICS (A) L Т Р S CREDIT YEAR OF INTRODUCTION 2 1 0 2 3 2024